Skip to content

 GitHub Copilot is the safe, mainstream choice that works everywhere.
 Cursor is the best experience if you're willing to switch IDEs—it's what Copilot should be.
 Claude (via API or chat) produces the highest quality code explanations and complex logic.
 For most developers: start with Copilot, try Cursor if you want better, use Claude for difficult problems.

-I've been coding with AI assistants for two years now.
-They've genuinely changed how I work—not by writing code for me, but by eliminating the tedious parts: boilerplate, documentation lookups, remembering syntax for languages I rarely use.
+AI code assistants have genuinely changed how developers work — not by writing code for them, but by eliminating the tedious parts: boilerplate, documentation lookups, remembering syntax for rarely-used languages.

 But the hype is often misleading.
-You won't become a 10x developer overnight.
+Nobody becomes a 10x developer overnight.
 Junior developers still need to understand what the code does.
 And sometimes the AI confidently writes bugs that take longer to debug than writing from scratch.

-Here's my honest assessment of what actually works in 2026.
+Here's an honest assessment of what actually works in 2026.

 What AI Code Assistants Actually Do